intel/QAT_Engine/docs/limitations.md

 * Support for QAT HW ECX, QAT SW ECX, QAT HW PRF and QAT HW HKDF is disabled when built against OpenSSL 3.0 due to known issues instead it uses non-accelerated implementation from OpenSSL.
+* There is known performance scaling issue (performance drop with threads >32) with ECDSA Ciphers in the QAT Software acceleration using multithread mode in the Haproxy application.
+This issue is not observed when using RSA ciphers or in multi-process mode.

 [1]:https://github.com/openssl/openssl/pull/2581